Golf betting tips: Final-round preview of the Gran Canaria Open

 Having said all those positives though, he confirmed viewer's thoughts when commenting after today's round that he didn't play particularly well, his score of 65 (six birdies and an eagle) covering up some wild driving.
 I'm not sure he can be quite as lax tomorrow and whilst he can probably rely on his excellent putting to get him out of trouble on occasion, there are 13 players within four shots and he will be passed at some point during his round.
 The value lies elsewhere.

+Currently better than field-average on the other holes, he leads the par-3 stats so far this week and it would seem he is leaving a few out there despite rounds of 64 and 63.
+At prices north of 20/1 he is well worth the chance to launch himself up the board in similar fashion.

-The two-time winner plays alongside Jamie Donaldson tomorrow, yet another with a host of form in the wind.
-Top that with a runner-up in the SA Open and top-15 finishes at the low-scoring English Championship and Hero Open last year and his experience should grab another career top-10, in fact, ignoring wins, his 78th in 493 starts and sixth in his most recent 19.
+The two-time winner plays alongside JAMIE DONALDSON, yet another with a host of form in the wind.
+Top that with a runner-up in the SA Open and top-15 finishes at the low-scoring English Championship and Hero Open last year and his experience should grab another career top-10.

+In fact, ignoring wins, it would be his 78th in 493 starts and sixth in his most recent 19 as he shows signs of the form which got him onto the Ryder Cup side seven years ago.

 Another confidently given out by the podcast, the 24-year-old Anglo-American has been telegraphing a victory for a couple of weeks now, with an eighth place finish in Kenya followed up with a closing third at the same track, and then a 15th in unsuitable Austria.